 Key findings from the report include:

-More than 70 percent of the 14 most common shark species involved in the Hong Kong shark fin trade, the historic center of the global shark fin trade, are considered at high or very high risk of extinction.
+More than 70 percent of the 14 most common shark species involved in the Hong Kong shark fin trade.
+That’s the historic center of the global shark fin trade.
+For they are considered at high or very high risk of extinction.

 Five of the 11 countries that export fins to the United States have no shark finning bans in place, making it very likely that fins coming into the U.S. are from sharks that have been finned.Shark watchers spend an estimated $314 million on shark ecotourism every year, and researchers expect that to double to $780 million in 20 years.

 According to a recent study, sharks are the top species U.S. scuba divers want to see, and they will pay $35 extra per dive to see a shark.There are discrepancies in the estimates of the number of shark fins that are actually entering and leaving the United States.
 According to the Food and Agriculture Organization of the United Nations (FAO), other countries reported exporting 1,012 metric tons of shark fins to the United States in 2007.

 However, that same year, the National Oceanic and Atmospheric Administration (NOAA) only reported 28.8 metric tons of shark fin imports.In 2011, NOAA reported 38 metric tons of shark fin exports from the United States, yet according to the FAO, other countries reported importing 295 metric tons of shark fins from the United States.

 “Right now, it is impossible to know if a shark fin in the United States is a product of finning.
 A national fin ban would remove that uncertainty and shut down the U.S. as a market for shark fins.
 It would also reinforce the status of the United States as a global leader in shark conservation,” said Snyder.
 “There’s no place for shark fins in the United States.”

 Below are statements from several of the bill’s supporters: